-Note: Be sure to select the "Save" button anytime you make a change to any of the sensor parameters.
-All changes made to the sensor settings will be downloaded to the sensor on the next sensor heartbeat (checkin).
+Note: Be sure to select the Save button anytime you make a change to any of the sensor parameters.
+All changes made to the sensor settings will be downloaded to the sensor on the next sensor heartbeat (check-in).
 Once a change has been made and saved, you will not be able to edit that sensor's configuration again until it has downloaded the new setting.

-Calibrate View

-If a sensor type has readings that need to be reset, the "Calibrate" tab will be available for selection in the sensor tab bar.
+Figure 16 Figure 16 Calibrate Sensor Calibrate View Temperature Observed Sensor Reading: (From sensor) If a sensor type has readings that need to be reset, the "Calibrate" tab will be available for selection in the sensor tab bar.
+22.1 °C To calibrate a sensor, ensure that the environment of the sensor and other calibration devices are stable.
+22.1 °C Calibrate Default Enter the actual (accurate) reading from the calibration device into the text field.
+If you need to change the unit of measurement you can do that here.
+Create Calibration Certificate Press Calibrate.